Install Lightly

 Running Parallel Lightly Workers

-If you plan on using multiple workers in parallel, you want them to use a unique
+If you plan to use multiple workers in parallel, register them separately and use a unique name for each of them.

 docker run --shm-size="1024m" --gpus all --rm -it \